Mogao Caves: Caves

 The caves were cut into the side of a cliff which is close to two kilometers long.
 At its height, during the Tang dynasty, there were more than a thousand caves, but over time many of the caves were lost, including the earliest caves.
 735 caves currently exist in Mogao; the best-known ones are the 487 caves located in the southern section of the cliff which are places of pilgrimage and worship.
 248 caves have also been found to the north which were living quarters, meditation chambers, and burial sites for the monks.
 The caves at the southern section are decorated, while those at the northern section are mostly plain.

+Local rich clans built several of the caves in Dunhuang as "family caves."
+People used these caves to show their religious devotion and strengthen their family's sense of identity.
+Inscriptions from patrons and images of donors in the caverns generally focus on family ties and social status.

 The caves are clustered together according to their era, with new caves from a new dynasty being constructed in different parts of the cliff.
 From the murals, sculptures, and other objects found in the caves, the dates of around five hundred caves have been determined.
-Following is a list of the caves by era, compiled in the 1980s (more have been identified since):
+The following is a list of the caves by era, compiled in the 1980s (more have been identified since):